Windsor lines of the London and South Western Railway: Kensington and Richmond via Hammersmith

 This part of the route remained Southern Railway, later British Railways, property until 1950 when it was transferred to the London Transport Executive.
-The route from Turnham Green to Richmond remained in Southern Railway ownership, carrying trains from the North London Line, operated now by the London, Midland and Scottish Railway, and the District Line.
+The route from Turnham Green to Richmond remained in Southern Railway ownership, carrying trains from the North London line, operated now by the London, Midland and Scottish Railway, and the District Line.

 Putney to Wimbledon Line

 In 1880 the Metropolitan District Railway opened a line from West Brompton to a station in Fulham, named Putney Bridge and Fulham.
 The alignment of the terminus made it obvious that the next step was to bridge the Thames and strike south.

 The District company was contemplating the next move when a projected company calling itself the Guildford, Kingston and London Railway promoted an independent line from Guildford through Surbiton and Kingston to Fulham, and hoping to obtain running powers from there through the District Railway line to the City of London.
 Both the LSWR and the District Railway were violently opposed to this, and they joined forced to oppose it in Parliament.
 The opposition was successful, and the LSWR undertook to build a line from Putney Bridge station on the north bank of the River Thames, to Wimbledon.
 The Metropolitan District Railway formed a connection at Putney Bridge, and the line was operated jointly, although owned by the LSWR.
 A connection was made for LSWR trains to descend from the new line to the Richmond line, facing London.
 It was intended that the double track spur would cross the Barnes line and join it by a double junction from the north side of the line, but the quadrupling of the Barnes line, inaugurated in 1887, made this undesirable.
 In consequence, the up line only of the spur ran on the north side of the Barnes line, the down line connection being on the south side.

-The change was made within existing limits of deviation and no specific powers were taken, but Major-General Hutchinson on his inspection for the Board of Trade said that if doubts arose formal powers should be obtained in a future Act; it seems was never done.
+The change was made within existing limits of deviation and no specific powers were taken, but Major-General Hutchinson on his inspection for the Board of Trade said that if doubts arose formal powers should be obtained in a future act of Parliament; it seems was never done.
 The District Railway operated on the line from 3 June 1889, and the LSWR, never running across the Thames Bridge, started a service from Waterloo to Wimbledon via East Putney from 1 July 1889.

 Infrastructure improvements

 Plough Lane Level Crossing

-Between Clapham and Barnes, where growing traffic demanded improvements, powers obtained on 21 July 1873 allowed Plough Lane level crossing west of Clapham Junction to be eliminated, by deviating the line northwards from 5 chains east of Falcon Lane to 10 chains west of the crossing and then bridging Plough Lane.
+Between Clapham and Barnes, where growing traffic demanded improvements, powers obtained in the South-western Railway (General) Act 1873 (36 & 37 Vict. c. clxi) on 21 July 1873 allowed the level crossing at Plough Lane (now Plough Road) west of Clapham Junction to be eliminated, by deviating the line northwards from 5 chain east of Falcon Lane to 10 chain west of the crossing and then bridging Plough Lane.
 It came into use in March 1876.